Jul 28 , 2020

 - Stir in chocolate chips and nuts.

-- Drop by rounded tablespoon onto un-greased baking sheets.
+- Drop by rounded tablespoon onto an un-greased baking sheet.
+You can line it with parchment paper if you want to avoid sticking.

 - Bake for 7 to 11 minutes or until light brown. *TIP If you like soft cookies remove them while the underside is a very light brown.

-- Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.* May be stored in refrigerator for up to 1 week or in freezer for up to 8 weeks.
+- Cool on baking sheet for 2 minutes; remove to wire racks to cool completely.* May be stored in refrigerator for up to 1 week or in freezer for up to 8 weeks.

-FOR HIGH ALTITUDE BAKING (5,200 feet and above): Increase flour to 2 1/2 cups.
+FOR BAKING COOKIES AT HIGH ALTITUDE (5,200 feet and above): Increase flour to 2 1/2 cups.
 Add 2 teaspoons water with flour and reduce both granulated sugar and brown sugar to 2/3 cup each.

 And we leave you with this fun vid on the 'dangers' of overdoing medible cookies or whatever.
 Just remember to enjoy responsibly!